binjix/OP-ETHGLOBAL-Guides/Optimism.md

 ## 3. Using Optimism

+You can follow these directions to see how easy it is to use Optimism from [the Remix IDE](https://remix.ethereum.org/).
+If you prefer to use a different development stack, [follow the steps in this exercise](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/getting-started).
+We're [EVM-equivalent](https://medium.com/ethereum-optimism/introducing-evm-equivalence-5c2021deb306), so whatever method you are comfortable using in L1 Ethereum we support.

 1. Add Optimism Goerli to your wallet, using [this link](https://chainid.link/?network=optimism-goerli).

 1. Log on with your wallet to Optimism Goerli.